TildaDares/odin-facebook/README.md

  - Add/Remove friends
  - Search for users, friends or posts

-The app has basic tests
+The app has basic tests.

  [Live Preview](https://sheltered-lowlands-27506.herokuapp.com/)